KerbalJeb/ECE499TestScripts/README.md

     "size": 9.5, // length of marker edges (cm)
-    "x": 0,  // x-offset of marker upper left corrner from origin "y": 0   // y-offset of marker upper left corrner from origin }
+    "x": 0,  // x-offset of marker upper left corrner from origin "y": 0   // y-offset of marker upper left corrner from origin },
+  {
+    "id": 1,
+    "size": 9.5,
+    "x": 10,
+    "y": 10
+  }
 ]
 ```

+## Command Line Usage

+The command line version of this script can be found at demo_script/cli_tracker.py.
+It takes one required command line
+argument --src, which is a path to a source folder containing the following:

+- The images to process (jpg or png)
+- The camera matrix and distortion coefficients npy files (named camera_matrix.npy and distortion_coefficients.npy)
+  respectively
+- The marker layout json file named marker_layout.json

 Other command line arguments